Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: Multimodal VAE for robotic scenarios

 \subsubsection{Robotic Actions}

-We adapted the encoder and decoder networks for the motion trajectory from the ACTOR model designed for the generation of human motion, conditioned on the action label and length of the sequence \cite{petrovich2021action}.
-ACTOR is a VAE with transformer encoder and decoder networks with positional encodings, allowing the generation of sequences with variable lengths.
-To allow conditioning, the authors use a learnable bias $b_a^{token}$ to shift the latent representation to an action-dependent space.
-We do not use this feature as the latent representation is already shifted after mixing with the language instructions and image in the joint posterior.
-We use an 8-layer (each layer includes a self-attention and a feed-forward network) transformer network with 2 heads and 1024 hidden dimensions as the encoder and an 8-layer (each layer has a self-attention, multi-head attention and a feed-forward network) transformer network with 2 heads and 1024 hidden dimensions as the decoder.
-Although all trajectories in our experiment have the same length, the model can handle also generation of variable-length trajectories due to the positional encodings.
+We adapted the encoder and decoder networks for the motion trajectory of the ACTOR model designed for the generation of human motion, conditioned on the action label and the sequence length \cite{petrovich2021action}.
+ACTOR is a VAE with transformer encoder and decoder networks with positional encodings, allowing variable-length sequence generation.
+To allow conditioning, the authors used a learnable bias $b_a^{token}$ to shift the latent representation to an action-dependent space.
+We do not use this feature as the latent representation is already shifted after mixing with language instructions and the image in the joint posterior.
+We use an 8-layer (each with self-attention and feed-forward network) transformer network with 2 heads and 1024 hidden dimensions as the encoder and an 8-layer (each with self-attention, multi-head attention and feed-forward network) transformer network with 2 heads and 1024 hidden dimensions as the decoder.
+The model can handle the generation of variable-length trajectories due to positional encodings.